 The answer to this question is going to depend on your specific policy.
 When you set up your insurance policy, you agree to certain coverage limits.
 These are what determine how much money your insurer will spend repairing your home from tree damage.

 Your limit is the maximum dollar amount your policy will pay for any covered claim.
 It is possible and likely that you’ll have separate coverage limits for dwellings and other structures on your property.

-Dwelling coverage is what helps cover the repair costs if your home has been damaged by a covered peril.
-Other structures coverage is what helps pay to repair any other structures on your property, for example, a fence or a shed.
+Dwelling coverage is what helps cover the repair costs if a covered peril has damaged your home.
+Covering other structures helps pay to repair any other structures on your property, for example, a fence or a shed.

 Here’s an example.
-If you set your dwelling coverage limit for $400,000 when you purchased your policy, then your policy might help to pay up to $400,000 to rebuild or repair your home.
-Don’t forget, though, that you’ll be responsible for paying your deductible, which you typically choose when you purchase the coverage.
+If you set your dwelling coverage limit for $400,000 when you purchased your policy, then your policy might help you pay up to $400,000 to rebuild or repair your home.
+Don’t forget that you’ll be responsible for paying your deductible, which you typically choose when you purchase the coverage.

 Choosing home insurance for your property is something that you want to do right the first time.
 It can be a good idea to do an annual check-up into your policy to make sure that you have the coverage you need.
 If there have been changes in your property, family size, or the worth of your possessions, you might want to make changes to your policy.

 You’ll want to consider your deductible when deciding whether to make an insurance claim.
 If your deductible is $1000, filing a claim for one fallen tree that caused no damage wouldn’t make sense.
 On the other hand, if a tree did damage to your home that will be costly to fix, the cost-effective option is likely to file a claim.

 Taking a good look at your insurance plan is important when it’s time to decide whether or not to make a claim.
 Take the time to learn whether or not making a claim will raise your premiums.